 - Currently unused but reserved for future use

-- A number from 1-6 which represents the cryptographic hashing mechanism used to generate the actual hash
+- Some characters which represents the cryptographic hashing mechanism used to generate the actual hash

 - A randomly generated salt to safeguard against rainbow table attacks

 - The hash which results from joining the users password with the stored salt and running it through the hashing mechanism specified in the first field

 So that first field before the salt and actual hash can have a finite set of possible values.
 The standard methods supported by GNU/Linux are: